STEMTOX: From Collaborative Tags to Fine-Grained Toxic Meme Detection via Entropy-Guided Multi-Task Learning: Annotation

-\textbf{Annotator details}: We initially selected 25 annotators through an open call in a university setting.
-The minimum criteria that we set are \textbf{(i)} the enrollment of the candidate in the second year of their bachelor's program, and \textbf{(ii)} familiarity of the candidate with diverse social media content.
-Among these, five are experienced researchers having exposure to this field, and the rest 20 candidates are engineering students in their sophomore years.
-All the annotators are within the age range of 21-27 years, and the whole annotation process has been conducted under the close supervision of two senior researchers.
-To help the annotators with their regular queries and to make sure their mental health is not affected, we conducted daily scrum and further made a Slack workspace for easier collaboration.
-In particular, we asked all the participating annotators to sign an agreement before starting the annotation, wherein we specifically focus on their mental well-being, given the nature of the work.
-We detail out the safety guidelines in Appendix~\ref{app:annotation_guidelines}; further, as an extra safety measure, we rolled out a maximum of only 50 samples per day to each annotator.\\ \textbf{Annotation tool}: Separate PDFs for memes with all required metadata (as shown in Figure~\ref{fig:annotation_flowchart} in the Appendix) and a separate Google sheet have been provided to each annotator to reduce bias and ensure fair annotation.
-Further in our scrum with the annotators, we assisted them by discussing their queries to provide them further insights so as to maintain a high quality of annotation. \\ \textbf{Annotation codebook}: We also provide detailed annotation instructions, accompanied by 25 samples that have been manually selected and annotated by the two supervising researchers.
+\textbf{Annotator details}: \ssubha{To ensure a high-quality annotation process, we shortlisted 25 annotators based on the following minimum criteria: \textbf{(i)} candidates having professional experience and prior work aligned with our research, and \textbf{(ii)} familiarity with diverse social media content.
+The pool included 14 male and 11 female participants.
+To ensure high-quality annotations, we selected 19 Master's students and 6 PhD students aged between 22 and 40 years.
+In addition to the above, the group included diverse religious backgrounds: 14 identified as Hindus, 8 as Muslims, and 3 as Christians.
+We additionally filtered annotators by asking them to pass a qualification task curated by the supervising researchers to assess label comprehension and consistency.
+The entire annotation process was conducted under the close supervision of two PhD researchers.
+We detail the safety guidelines in Appendix~\ref{app:annotation_guidelines}; further, as an extra safety measure, we rolled out a maximum of only 50 samples per day to each annotator.}\\ \textbf{Annotation codebook}: We also provide detailed annotation instructions, accompanied by 25 samples that have been manually selected and annotated by the two supervising researchers.
 As outlined in Appendix~\ref{app:annotation_guidelines}, our annotation codebook has been constructed based on standard guidelines from which we have derived our definitions.
 For the toxic label, we strictly follow the definition used by the Perspective API, given its widespread adoption in production settings.
 For the hateful label, we adhere to the Facebook hate meme definition~\cite{kiela2020hateful}, which has become the de facto standard.
-For the dangerous label, we follow the annotation guidelines available at the following source\footnote{\url{https://www.dangerousspeech.org/dangerous-speech}}.
+For the dangerous label, we follow the annotation guidelines available at the following source\footnote{\href{https://www.dangerousspeech.org/dangerous-speech}{https://www.dangerousspeech.org/dangerous-speech}}.